-In order to get a LXC container to have access to the NVidia GPU, you need to pass the device through to the container in the lxc config file (more on that later).
+In order to get a LXC container to have access to the NVidia GPU you need to pass the device through to the container in the lxc config file (more on that later).
 But in order to do that, the devices need to appear in the

 /dev/ folder, specificially

-/dev/nvidia0 and its brothers.
+/dev/nvidia0 and its siblings.